-In this post we are going to see how the ATECC608A microchip works.
+In this post, we are going to see how the ATECC608A microchip works.
 It is a microprocessor used for network security and authentication.
 Therefore, it is very important to provide security to all those devices which have not got it from their stock versions.

 It has all the mechanisms to provide a full range of security such as confidentiality, data integrity, and authentication to MCU or MPUs systems running encryption/decryption algorithms.
-It employs ultra-secure hardware-based cryptographic key storage and cryprographic countermeasures which eliminate potential backdoors linked to software weaknesses.
+It employs ultra-secure hardware-based cryptographic key storage and cryptographic countermeasures which eliminate potential backdoors linked to software weaknesses.

 The device is agnostic of any microprocessor or microcontroller, and compatible with Microchip AVR/ARM MCUs or MPUs.
-It offers extremely low-power consumption, requires only a single GPIO over a wide voltage range, and has a tiny form factor, making it ideal for a variety of applications that require longer battery life and flexible form factors.
+It offers extremely low-power consumption, requires only a single GPIO over a wide voltage range, and has a tiny form factor, making it ideal for a variety of applications that require long battery life and flexible form factors.